 Optionally, where the last week's topic is chosen by class vote: How can you best characterize signals from time-varying systems, like real-world examples of speech, patches of images, and video?
 Why do Fourier transforms not fit this problem and how can they be modified?
 How do adaptive, Wiener, and Kalman filters fit this problem?
 Why are concepts like wavelets suitable, and at what cost?
 How can homomorphic deconvolution, with a simplified version called cepstral processing, apply?
-And, if chosen by class vote, why is the more recent literature like compressive sensing, Markov chain Monte Carlo sampling, and/or modulation spectra (e.g. Clark and Atlas) potentially useful and worth your future investigation.
+And, if chosen by class vote, why is the more recent literature like sparseness, compressive sensing, Markov chain Monte Carlo sampling, and/or modulation spectra (e.g. Clark and Atlas) potentially useful and worth your future investigation?
+Why are more recent and popular concepts like convolutional1 and recurrent2 neural and deep networks potentially more than simply hype and perhaps useful for your future engineering work?

-EE 518 Prerequisite: Graduate standing in EE or other engineering or science departments.
-Undergraduate digital signal processing (DSP) or other quantitative, particularly Fourier transform, theory background is required.
+EE 518 Prerequisite: PMP 590 or similar such as recent undergraduate signal processing or other quantitative, particularly Fourier transform, theory background is required.
 You need to be comfortable with complex numbers, know at least elementary matrix theory, and know what a Fourier transform is.
 If you have an undergraduate background in DSP, this class will still be challenging.
 For example, it will cover graduate level DSP concepts such as signal processing for signals from time-varying systems, multirate signal processing, and non-Euclidean decomposition spaces, which are needed to understand much of the more advanced signal processing, control, and related literature.